What is your morning routine?

 What time do you go to sleep?

-I am ridiculous!
-I live alone, so sometimes I am in bed as early as 8:30pm, which most of my friends make fun of me for.
+If left to my own devices, I love going to bed as early as 8:30pm, which most of my friends make fun of me for.
 I’m the opposite of a vampire.
 If I go out to an event or dinner with friends, I’m usually asleep by 10 or 11:00pm.
 I look forward to quiet mornings so much, before the rest of the world is awake, that I really prioritize what time I go to sleep.
 I don’t have FOMO for nighttime parties, I have it for the glorious mornings I might miss out on if I stay up too late.

 I find that at night I’m usually just watching TV if I stay up late, which is not worth the tradeoff.
 I far prefer to sleep, followed by feeling alert and rested in the morning during my reading and meditation.
 Starting off that way improves the whole tone of the day!